Germany 2025. EV Growth Stays Strong As H1 Slump Persists

-Looking at specific models the Volkswagen Golf is the best seller while growing 64.6% in year-on-year sales, followed by the Volkswagen Tiguan up 7.6% from the previous year.
+Looking at specific models, for which there is a specific article dedicated, the Volkswagen Golf was still the best seller despite losing 22.9% in year-on-year sales, followed by the Volkswagen T-Roc, down 0.8%.

 Medium-Term Market Trend